 Brazilians are very expressive and emotional in their communication.
 At the same time, they are always positive and person-oriented.
 Although Brazilians talk very expressively, they tend to communicate in an indirect, diplomatic way.

 They hardly use a clear “no” in a conversation as this would be perceived negatively.
 Instead, they will answer in a rather positive way, even if they have to reject an offer.
 So you have to listen very carefully and spot any signal that they mean rather “no” than “yes”, e.g. a slow and vague response tends to be an indirect “no”.
-With this tactics both conversation partners do not lose face and their personal relationship is not damaged at any point.
+With these tactics both conversation partners do not lose face and their personal relationship is not damaged at any point.
 The aim of any conversation is to please and to be perceived as likeable.
 Even in tough negotiations, one tends to allow everyone to win something.

 A circular way

 Another aspect to consider is that Brazilians tend to communicate in a circular way, coming to the point through circles that develop ever-closer.
 To people, who are used to talking in a targeted way this circular communication style tends to appear time-consuming and in some cases even incompetent.
 For Brazilians, however, it is a rather gentle approach to deal with difficult subjects.
-Circle by circle, level by level they will reach agreement.
+Circle by circle, level by level they will reach an agreement.

-In a relation-ship oriented culture like Brazil you will generally achieve more with praise than with criticism.
+In a relationship oriented culture like Brazil, you will generally achieve more with praise than with criticism.
 However, if it is unavoidable to express some criticism please do it in a very careful and constructive way.
 Brazilians express criticism rather indirectly, so don’t blame a mistake directly on a person or refer to the “guilty party”.
 Instead, stay factual and mention many positive facts as well.
 Formulate your points of criticisms in conditional sentences, for example “one could “, “one should “, “it would be better to” and the like.
 Ask your Brazilian colleagues for suggestions to defuse the situation and try to find ways to do better next time.
 If it is absolutely necessary to specifically talk about one or more persons, you should do this in a private conversation.
 Under no circumstances should an individual be exposed in front of the entire team!

 Despite the expressive verbal communication in Brazil, a lot of information is given non-verbally.
 So keep in mind, that words and body language may tell a different story.
 Brazilians may also focus a lot on your body language!